8 Tips to Stay Organized This School Year

 Various email providers have shared calendars for free like Google and Outlook, or you can check out a specific calendar application like Cozi or TimeTree which offers basic free subscriptions and additional options with paid subscriptions.

-4. Post Routine and/or Chores
+4. Post the Routine and/or Chores

 5. Plan the Night Before